ricardodpcosta/UMinhoThesisTemplate/README.md

 # UMinho Thesis Template

-_UMinho Thesis Template_ is a LaTeX template for academic works formatted according to the rules for **doctoral theses and master works (dissertations, internship reports, projects, etc.)** from the University of Minho officially published in "Despacho RT-31/2019".
+_UMinho Thesis Template_ is a LaTeX template for academic works formatted according to the rules for **doctoral theses and master's dissertations, internship reports, projects, etc.,** from the University of Minho officially published in "Despacho RT-31/2019".
 It is recommended to read the official documents in [UMinho Thesis Official](https://github.com/ricardodpcosta/UMinhoThesisOfficial) carefully and check whether modifications to the formatting rules currently in this template have been recently introduced.

 Below you can find a tutorial with a sequence of steps to help you adapt this template to your work, and more instructions are provided in the included files.
-Follow the steps and ensure the template compiles without errors after the necessary changes are made according to the instructions.
+Please follow the steps and ensure the template compiles without errors after the necessary changes are made according to the instructions.

 <p align="center">
   <img src="covers/doctoral_front_cover.svg" alt="doctoral_front_cover" width="60%"/>